Alan-K-Alex/ocean_ai_initial_task/README.md

 ```sh
 pip install -r requirements.txt
 ```
-4. Install tesseract-ocr from this [Link](https://github.com/UB-Mannheim/tesseract/wiki) and setup ,note the path to tesseract-ocr folder and add the path in the environmental variables , you can use the following [link](https://stackoverflow.com/questions/50951955/pytesseract-tesseractnotfound-error-tesseract-is-not-installed-or-its-not-i) for reference
+4. Install tesseract-ocr from this [Link](https://github.com/UB-Mannheim/tesseract/wiki) and setup, note the path to the  tesseract-ocr folder and add the path in the environmental variables, you can use the following [link](https://stackoverflow.com/questions/50951955/pytesseract-tesseractnotfound-error-tesseract-is-not-installed-or-its-not-i) for reference
    Make sure that you give the correct path for the tesseract.exe file in the code shown below as it may differ for you
    ![image](https://github.com/user-attachments/assets/51481339-01cd-43ae-addb-2c7ef110124f)